Back To Search Results

 Technique or Treatment

-The infraorbital foramen can be approximated by having the patient look straight ahead and imagining a line down from the pupil to the inferior border of the infraorbital ridge, bicuspid teeth, and mental foramen.
-Find the inferior border on the infraorbital rim.
-Cleanse the skin over the infraorbital foramen with an antiseptic agent and sterile gauze.
-Insert the needle through the skin, subcutaneous tissue, and muscle.
-Before injecting the anesthetic, aspirate to ensure the needle is not within a vessel.
-Inject the anesthetic.
-Due to the proximity of the facial nerve when the extraoral approach is used, it is best to use an anesthetic agent that does not contain added medication with vasoconstrictor properties.
-The overlying tissues should appear edematous.
-Massage the area for 10 to 15 seconds after removing the needle.
+Anatomic approach: The infraorbital foramen can be located by having the patient look straight ahead while the clinician imagines a line descending from the pupil to the inferior border of the infraorbital ridge, passing through the bicuspid teeth and mental foramen.
+The clinician should identify the inferior border of the infraorbital rim.
+The skin over the infraorbital foramen is then cleansed with an antiseptic agent and sterile gauze.
+The needle is inserted through the skin, subcutaneous tissue, and muscle.
+Before injecting the anesthetic, the clinician should aspirate to ensure the needle is not within a vessel, then proceed with the injection.
+Due to the proximity of the facial nerve when using the extraoral approach, it is advisable to select an anesthetic agent without added vasoconstrictors.
+The overlying tissues should appear edematous after injection, and the area should be massaged for 10 to 15 seconds after removing the needle.

 Complications

-Complications from infraorbital nerve block may include bleeding, hematoma formation, infection, artery or vein injury, unintentional injection of anesthetic into the artery or vein, nerve damage, or edema.[10][11]
+Complications from an infraorbital nerve block may include bleeding, hematoma formation, infection, injury to the artery or vein, unintentional injection of anesthetic into the artery or vein, nerve damage, or edema.[14][15]
+In the event of intravascular injection with a local anesthetic, 20% intravenous fat emulsion should be administered if available, starting with a 1.5-mL/kg bolus over 2 to 3 min, followed by an infusion at 0.25 mL/kg/min.[16]

 Clinical Significance

-The infraorbital nerve block provides analgesia by introducing anesthetic medication in the distribution of the infraorbital nerve for injury repair, abscess drainage, dental procedures, or pain relief.
+The infraorbital nerve block provides effective analgesia by delivering anesthetic medication to the distribution of the infraorbital nerve.
+This makes it suitable for injury repair, wound management, dental and cosmetic procedures, and pain relief.
+This is particularly advantageous for procedures involving the midface, as it minimizes tissue distortion and requires lower anesthetic volumes compared to local infiltration.

 Enhancing Healthcare Team Outcomes